 Employers in South Carolina frequently ask our experienced employment attorneys whether they have a right to search employees’ communications or belongings.
 As addressed above, the most significant consideration is the context of the search.
 It is paramount for employers to stay within the bounds of the law when investigating and searching items belonging to or being used by an employee, and the law is constantly changing to keep up with technology.

-The type of business the employee is working for may also affect whether the employee has a right to privacy.
+The type of business the employee is working for may also affect the extent of the employee’s right to privacy.
 For example, a government employee may have a constitutionally protected expectation of privacy thanks to the Fourth Amendment.
 An employee working for a private employer may not have this same protection.
-In general, a non-governmental employer in South Carolina may be permitted to search non-personal items used or owned by the employee if the employer has a reasonable basis to suspect the employee of wrongdoing.
+A governmental employer may in some circumstances need to articulate particularized suspicion of wrongdoing before engaging in a search, where a private employer may be able to search employer-owned property at-will.
 An employer’s ability to search clearly personal items, such as a briefcase, car, purse, locker, or other personal parcels on the employer’s premises, may depend on the employee’s reasonable expectation of privacy and the employer’s legitimate business interest in the search.

 A search of an employee’s personal belongings may be permitted if the employee is made aware of the employer’s policies and procedures setting forth details of possible searches.
-However, random searches are generally disfavored by the courts, particularly if there is no legitimate reason to suspect the employee of wrongdoing.
+However, suspicionless searches are generally disfavored by the courts.
 Furthermore, searches where the employee is led to believe or is actually restrained from leaving a room or the premises are strongly disfavored and may open the employee to civil claims for false imprisonment.

 Monitoring Employee’s Conversations in South Carolina

-Employers in South Carolina are almost never permitted to listen to, monitor, or record conversations of employees without the consent of the parties involved or unless they are a party to the conversation.
+Employers in South Carolina are almost never permitted to listen to, monitor, or record conversations of employees without the consent of at least one of the parties involved or unless they are a party to the conversation.

 The Electronic Communications Privacy Act (ECPA) was passed in 1986 and updated the Federal Wiretap Act of 1968, but neither act contemplated the use and interception of communications occurring with the use of computers or other digital and electronic media.
 Generally speaking, the ECPA applies to emails, telephone conversations, and electronically stored data and protects the wire, spoken, and electronic communications being made, those which are in transit, and those which are stored on computers.
 The ECPA permits employers to listen to business telephone calls, as mentioned above but does not permit employers to listen to or record private conversations the employee has.
 However, the interest in ensuring all parties are aware of the recording is so strong that employers routinely play a recording explaining the call may be recorded or monitored before a consumer is connected with an employee.
 Staying on the phone line to have the conversation means both the employee and the consumer or third-party consent to the monitoring or recording of that conversation.